vaikas-google/gcs/README.md

           type: object
         spec:
           properties:
-            body:
-              description: Optional body to send in the event
+            bucket:
+              description: GCS bucket to subscribe to.
+For example my-test-bucket
               type: string
+            gcpCredsSecret:
+              description: Optional credential to use for subscribing to the GCP PubSub topic.
+If omitted, uses gcsCredsSecret.
+Must be a service account key in JSON format (see https://cloud.google.com/iam/docs/creating-managing-service-account-keys).
+              type: object
+            gcsCredsSecret:
+              description: Credential to use for creating a GCP notification.
+Must be a service account key in JSON format (see https://cloud.google.com/iam/docs/creating-managing-service-account-keys).
+              type: object
             googleCloudProject:
               description: Google Cloud Project ID to create the scheduler job in.
               type: string
-            httpMethod:
+            objectNamePrefix:
-              description: Optional HTTP method to use when delivering the event.
+              description: Optional prefix to only notify when objects match this prefix.
-                If omitted, uses POST
               type: string
-            location:
-              description: 'Google Cloud Platform region to create the scheduler job in.
-For example: us-central1.'
+            payloadFormat:
+              description: Optional payload format.
+Either NONE or JSON_API_V1.
+If omitted, uses JSON_API_V1.
               type: string
-            schedule:
-              description: 'Schedule in cron format.
-For example: ''* * * * *'' (once
-                a minute), or human readable: ''every 1 mins'''
-              type: string
             serviceAccountName:
               description: Service Account to run Receive Adapter as.
 If omitted, uses 'default'.
               type: string
             sink:
+              description: Where to sink the notificaitons to.
               type: object
-            timezone:
-              description: Optional timezone of the schedule.
-If omitted, uses UTC.
-              type: string
           required:
+          - gcsCredsSecret
           - googleCloudProject
-          - location
+          - bucket
-          - schedule
+          - sink
 ```

-## Create a Knative Service that will be invoked for each Scheduler job invocation
+## Create a Knative Service that will be invoked for each Cloud Storage object notification

-To verify the `Cloud Scheduler` is working, we will create a simple Knative
+To verify the `Cloud Storage` is working, we will create a simple Knative
 `Service` that dumps incoming messages to its log.
 The `service.yaml` file
 defines this basic service.
 Image might be different if a new version has been released.